 Under data protection laws, personal data is any information relating to an individual from which that person can be identified.
 It does not include data from which the identity of an individual cannot be identified (which is anonymous data).

-How our clients use our PTT Services determines what types of personal data MTG itself processes.
-Some of our clients procure their own PTT server and manage it themselves, via a private or public network, whilst other of our clients access, over the internet, a PTT server owned and operated by MTG on a Software as a Service (SaaS) model.
+How our clients use our PTToC Services determines what types of personal data MTG itself processes.
+Some of our clients procure their own PTT server and manage it themselves, via a private or public network, whilst other of our clients access, over the internet, a PTToC server owned and operated by MTG on a Software as a Service (SaaS) model.

-Where our clients use an MTG server on an SaaS model then certain types of personal data about end users of our PTT Services may be stored in a database that sits on the MTG server.
+Where our clients use an MTG server on an SaaS model then certain types of personal data about end users of our PTToC Services may be stored in a database that sits on the MTG server.
 End users (“Subscribers”) are mobile users, who either use a client app on their smart phones or use a rugged/dedicated device or a computer.
-Such personal data may for the Push To Talk product typically include the following:
+Such personal data may for the push-to-talk over cellular product typically include the following:

 Under UK Data Protection Laws sensitive personal data is information relating to someone’s racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.
 None of the types of personal data listed above (and which are typically collected by our clients) will constitute sensitive personal data, with the possible exception of certain Subscriber names and addresses.
 However, as noted above, Subscriber personal identifiers, such as names and addresses, are optional and their collection is solely dictated by the client.